Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

               --rootchain.sender 0x3cd9f729c8d882b851f8c70fb36d22b391a288cd
 ```

-If `processWithDrawal` tx is successfully processed, then you can check 1,010 WTON in `WTON Balance` in result of using `balances`.
+When the `processWithdrawal` tx is successfully processed, you can see the balance total of 1,010 WTON in `WTON Balance`

 ```bash
 plasma-evm $ build/bin/geth --nousb staking balances 0x3cd9f729c8d882b851f8c70fb36d22b391a288cd \